E2S2: Encoding-Enhanced Sequence-to-Sequence Pretraining for Language Understanding and Generation: Methodology

-In general, the overall pretraining objective function of the E2S2 strategy can be formulated as follows:
+Combining all training objectives, the overall pretraining objective function of our proposed E2S2 can be formulated as follows:

-where $\mathcal{L}^*_{nll}$ and $\mathcal{L}_{nll}$ are the vanilla reconstruct loss on the perturbed $\tilde{x}^*$ and $\tilde{x}$ respectively, and $\theta_{enc}$ denotes the parameters of encoder. $\lambda_{de}$ and $\lambda_{cl}$ are hyper-parameters used to balance the weights of different objectives.
-Note that we empirically set them as 0.05 and 0.1, respectively.
-The analysis of hyper-parameter can be seen in Sec.~\ref{parameter}.
+where $\mathcal{L}^*_{nll}$ and $\mathcal{L}_{nll}$ are the vanilla reconstruct loss on the perturbed $\tilde{x}^*$ and $\tilde{x}$ respectively, and $\theta_{enc}$ denotes the parameters of encoder. $\lambda_{de}$ and $\lambda_{cl}$ are hyper-parameters used to balance the weights of different objectives, and set to 0.05 and 0.1, respectively. {\zqh The analysis of hyper-parameter can be seen in section~\ref{sec:parameter_analysis}.}

+{\zqh To have a closer look, we illustrate the pretraining details, \textit{i.e.}, training loss curves and downstream performance across different pretraining steps, in Fig.~\ref{fig:pretraining_loss}.
+As seen, in the early stages of pretraining, the losses for each training objective were rapidly decreasing.
+Then, in the later stages of training, they gradually converged and reached stability in the final phase.
+Moreover, as training progresses, the performance of models on downstream tasks steadily improves, indicating the effectiveness of our E2S2 pretraining. }